island-is/island.is/handbook/repository/aws-secrets.md

 SSO Region [None]: eu-west-1
 ```

-Then choose the environnement of your choice.
+Then choose the environment of your choice.
 Likely to be `island-is-development01`.
 You will be prompted for the following:

 ```md
 CLI default client Region [eu-west-1]: <Press Enter>